falcopackages/.github/profile/README.md

 - [falco-ui (wip)](https://github.com/falcopackages/falco-ui): Integrates [daisyui](https://daisyui.com/) for better looking HTML for CRUD, forms, and allauth templates
 - [fujin (wip)](https://github.com/falcopackages/fujin): Automates the deployment of your Django project (and any project following a few prerequisites) on a Linux box while leaving you in full control of your server

+> [!Note]
+> You can generate a ready-to-use Django project with falco by visiting this link: [Falco Template Repository](https://github.com/falcopackages/falco-template-repository/generate).
+> The initial project you get is not the completed version.
+Wait about a minute and then reload the page to see the final result.

 The missing piece for me right now to consider my Django workflow perfect is a tool to better organize frontend code for larger projects, but I have a few good candidates:

 - [django-cotton](github.com/wrabit/django-cotton): A component library for Django that enables you to use HTML-like tag syntax